The Children

 What’s Happening

 My daughter was 5 when the Columbine shootings occurred, and to this day, the word “Columbine” can still chill my soul.
 You would think that after all this time, we would have created or learned something from that incident.
 Today, school shootings are still happening; they are so common that the news rarely reports on them.
 My grandchildren are in the same school district where a 6-year-old shot his teacher.
 This was so outrageous that they had to report it.
 But it still goes on.
-All the students must carry clear backpacks and walk through metal detectors, even at the elementary level, and it has just become the new normal.
+All students, including those at the elementary level, must carry clear backpacks and walk through metal detectors, which has become the new normal.
 My youngest granddaughter is still in elementary school; there is a security guard on the premises all day and sadly, he has had to remove violent children from classrooms.
 My other grandchild is in middle school, and she stated that they have teachers walking them from one classroom to the next because of the fighting and such.
 Daily, we get news reports about children shooting children, and the one that sticks out to me is a 13-year-old who shot a 12-year-old while at a 7-Eleven at 2 in the morning.

 The Parents